 About me

 There are times in all of our lives when a little extra support can make a world of difference.
-Whether you're facing the pain of a loss or breakup, trying to untangle patterns of anxiety or isolation, or simply craving a safe space to be heard and understood, you deserve a companion on this journey.
+Whether you're facing the pain of a loss or breakup, trying to untangle patterns of anxiety or isolation, or simply craving a safe space to be heard and understood, you deserve someone championing you on this journey.

 My work is rooted in inclusivity, respect, and empowerment.
 As a gay man, I’m passionate about creating a safe, affirming space where you feel seen and valued.
-I have a particular interest in supporting LGBTQ+ and neurodivergent clients, especially those navigating the intersection of these identities.
-My practice is anti-oppressive and sex positive.
+I have a particular interest in supporting LGBTQ+ clients, and those navigating major life transitions and questions of identity.

 Therapy is about creating a deeply human connection, a relationship built on trust, respect and care.
 I offer you a unique space to explore how you relate to yourself and others, gently challenging old patterns while nurturing growth and healing.
-You deserve someone championing you.
+My work is anti-oppressive and sex-positive.

 Training, qualifications & experience